DryLabRebel/twinSimulator/README.md

 `N` *must* be a positive integer >= 2, otherwise the program will throw and error and exit.

+`age`, `minage` and `maxage` must all be positive integers >= zero and <= 120, otherwise the program will throw an error and exit.

-If `mzr` is less than `dzr` the program will run, but will warn you that in real world datasets this can happen, but it is uncommon.
+If `mzr` is less than `dzr` the program will warn you that in real world datasets this is unusual (but not impossible).

+If N >= 1M the program will let you know that this is a large number of simualtions, and may take some time to complete.

 Future planned functionality: